gensecaihq/react2shell-scanner/CONTRIBUTING.md

 ## License

-By contributing, you agree that your contributions will be licensed under the Apache-2.0 License.
+By contributing, you agree that your contributions will be licensed under the MIT License.